edumco/automation-resources/README.md

 ## About

-This repository is created for those who work or want to work with test automation it is made of a index of pages (written in markdown) every page is dedicated to a theme and lists the choosed resources.
+This repository is created for those who work or want to work with test automation it is made of a index of pages (written in markdown) every page is dedicated to a theme and lists the chosen resources.

 The resources can be on-line courses, blogs or tutorials that are sorted by type and level of expertise.
-The courses are marked with a free (🆓) or paid (💰) icon and some resources are marked with a heart (🖤) to indicated those I apreciated the more.
+The courses are marked with a free (🆓) or paid (💰) icon and some resources are marked with a heart (🖤) to indicated those I appreciated more.

 Most of the contents are in English but there will be contents in Spanish or Portuguese.

-This list is a continuos work and you can help by sending sugestions via pull request or issue.
+This list is a continuos work and you can help by sending suggestions via pull request or issue.

 ### Index